 Superhero Lollipop Craft Kit

 Donned with a cape and a mask, even an ordinary lollipop can save snack time.
-These clever kits contain enough materials (multicolored masks, capes, and stickers) to turn 12 suckers into superheroes, so the kids can make a few for themselves and some for their friends.
+These clever kits contain enough materials (multicolored masks, capes, and stickers) to turn 12 suckers into superheroes, making them a great Valentine's Day idea for school because the kids can make a few for themselves and some for their friends.
 A seven-ounce bag of lollipops is included, though you can get creative and adorn any similarly sized (or flavored) pops of your choosing.
 Hot glue is recommended for assembly, so be sure to have an adult on hand to supervise.
 Extra pieces will be sent, too—just in case.